Pitch class: Integer notation

 This creates a linear pitch space in which octaves have size 12, semitones (the distance between adjacent keys on the piano keyboard) have size 1, and middle C (C4) is assigned the number 0 (thus, the pitches on piano are −39 to +48).
 Indeed, the mapping from pitch to real numbers defined in this manner forms the basis of the MIDI Tuning Standard, which uses the real numbers from 0 to 127 to represent the pitches C−1 to G9 (thus, middle C is 60).
 To represent pitch classes, we need to identify or "glue together" all pitches belonging to the same pitch class—i.e. all numbers p and p + 12.
-The result is a cyclical quotient group that musicians call pitch class space and mathematicians call R/12Z.
+The result is a cyclical quotient group that music theorists call pitch class space and mathematicians call R/12Z.
 Points in this space can be labelled using real numbers in the range 0 ≤ x < 12.
 These numbers provide numerical alternatives to the letter names of elementary music theory: